Error404m/daa/ass6/README.md

 ```

 ### Theory
-In this paper, we have devised an efficient algorithm based on bottom-up approach of dynamic programming (algorithm 2 in the report) to find the count of different palindromic substrings in the input string.
+In this paper, we have devised an efficient algorithm based on bottom-up approach of dynamic programming (algorithm 3 in the report) to find the count of different palindromic substrings in the input string.
-We have also discussed the recursive approach of the problem as algorithm 1 in the report.
+We have also discussed the recursive approach of the problem as algorithm 1 and two-loop strategy as algorithm 2 in the report.

 ---